The Biggest Loser season 15: Weekly summary

 Red team: Ruben, Jennifer, Rachel, Tanya, David.

 White team: Craig, Tumi, Jay, Fernanda, Marie.

 Blue team: Holley, Chelsea, Bobby, Matt, Hap.

 When it came to the weigh-in, Allison Sweeney announced that, for the first time, there will be a 'Trainer Save,' which saves one person from going home if he/she falls below the red line.
 At the weigh-in, Blue team weighed in first.
 Holley lost 16 pounds, Hap lost 17, Chelsea lost 12, Matt lost 23, and Bobby lost 20 pounds.
 Together, the Blue team lost 88 pounds for a 5.15% weight loss.
 The Red team needed to lose more than 85 pounds to stay safe.
 Ruben lost 21 pounds, Jennifer lost 11, Tanya lost 16, and Rachel lost 21 pounds, which means David would need to lose at least 17 pounds to keep his team safe.
 David steps on the scale...and loses a whopping 38 pounds!!!
 The Red team's total weight loss was 107 pounds for a 6.45% weight loss.
 The White team needed to lose more than 77 pounds to send Blue team to face the Red Line.
 Tumi lost 14 pounds, Fernanda lost 12, Marie lost nine, and Jay lost 23 pounds, which meant Craig would need to lose more than 19 pounds to stay safe.
-Unfortunately, Craig lost just 13 pounds and was under the red line, automatically eliminated but Jillian used her 'Trainer Save' to keep him in the game.
+Craig lost just 13 pounds and was under the red line, automatically eliminated but Jillian used her 'Trainer Save' to keep him in the game.